 I've been tattooing since 2003.

+What's the best Rotary tattoo Machine?
 What kind of tattoo machines do you use?

 What kind of camera do you use to photograph your tattoos?